AleMis/csv-converter/README.md

 ### Running the app ###
 1. Download project from github
 2. Build project using command: 'mvn clean install'
-3. You can run the app by:
+3. You can run the app:
-    * running the Main method in Intellij
+    * by running the Main method in Intellij, or
-    * using command in Intellij terminal: e.g. java -jar out\artifacts\converter_jar\converter.jar
+    * by using command in Intellij terminal: e.g. java -jar out\artifacts\converter_jar\converter.jar

 You can also use only the converter.jar file as a normal desktop app to run this program. (converter.jar file is in out\* folder).